Twilight Time (film)

-Twilight Time is a 1982 drama film directed by Goran Paskaljević, written by Goran Paskaljevic, Filip David, Dan Tana and Rowland Barber, and starring Karl Malden, Jodi Thelen, Damien Nash, Mia Roth, Pavle Vuisić, Dragan Maksimović and Stole Aranđelović.
+Twilight Time is a 1982 drama film directed by Goran Paskaljević, written by Goran Paskaljević, Filip David, Dan Tana and Rowland Barber, and starring Karl Malden, Jodi Thelen, Damien Nash, Mia Roth, Pavle Vuisić, Dragan Maksimović and Stole Aranđelović.
 It was released in the United States on February 13, 1983, by United Artists.

 Premise

 An elderly man, returning to Yugoslavia after 20 years in America, is saddled with the upbringing of his two grandchildren in a small farming village.